-Below I have included details on some highlighted academic service events I have been involved with.
+Below I have included details on some select academic service I have been involved with.

 A Seat at the Table: A Dialogue on Diversity and Equity in STEM

 In March of 2019 myself and Eric Herschthal organized an event about diversity and equity in STEM as part of the Spring 2019 Dialogue and Discussion Series through the Office of Diversity and Inclusion.
 This event was sponsored by the Department of Mathematics, The Office of Diversity and Inclusion, and the Department of African American and African Studies at The Ohio State University.